-In conclusion, CARB staff recommends that the City revise the air quality and HRA and recirculate the IS/MND for public review.
+CARB staff recommends that the City revise the air quality section and prepare an HRA for the Project and recirculate the IS/MND for public review.
 Should the updated and recirculated IS/MND find, after adequately addressing informational deficiencies noted in this letter, that there is substantial evidence in the record to support a fair argument that the Project may have a significant effect on the environment, the City must prepare and circulate a draft EIR for public review, as required under CEQA.

-CARB encourages the City and applicant to implement the measures listed in Attachment A of this comment letter to reduce the Project's construction and operational air pollution emissions.
-CARB appreciates the opportunity to comment on the IS/MND for the Project and can provide assistance on zero-emission technologies and emission reduction strategies, as needed.
+In addition to the concerns listed above, CARB staff encourages the City and applicant to implement the measures listed in Attachment A of this comment letter to reduce the Project's construction and operational air pollution emissions.
+CARB staff appreciates the opportunity to comment on the IS/MND for the Project and can provide assistance on zero-emission technologies and emission reduction strategies, as needed.
 If you have questions, please contact Stanley Armstrong, Air Pollution Specialist, at (916) 440-8242 or via email at stanley.armstrong@arb.ca.gov.